tanyakoryakina96-del/TypeWriter_public/support/index.md

-# Support Page
+# Support

-If you need help, have questions, or want to report an issue related to this application, contact:
+For any questions, issues, or support requests related to this application, contact:

 Email: takobuildfounder@gmail.com

-Response time is not guaranteed.

-This app is provided as-is.